alxblzd/alxblzd.github.io/_posts/2026-06-09-proj-one-card-ai-inference-lab-used-mining-gpu.md

 My goal was to put together a one-card GPU setup for AI inference experiments, benchmarking, and general GPU testing in my homelab.

 The card I bought is a Zotac P102-100.
-It is a mining GPU from the Pascal generation, equivalent to a GTX 1080 10gb, with one very important detail: it has no physical display outputs.
+It is a mining GPU from the Pascal generation, equivalent to a GTX 1080 10 GB, with one very important detail: it has no physical display outputs.

 No HDMI, no DisplayPort, nothing.
 That means it only really makes sense in a headless setup.

 This is not a gaming GPU at all.
 Some people have tried and not failed, by using headless gaming setups with tools like Parsec for remote access and custom drivers.
-That is technically possible, and difficult, its not my use case.
+That is technically possible, and difficult, it's not my use case.

 I bought it to see whether it could be a cheap inference card for local AI.

 ### 1. Why this weird card

-well wwell well, price, challenge and VRAM !
+Well well well, price, challenge and VRAM !

 I paid only 47 euros on eBay for a GPU with 10 GB of VRAM.
 For AI testing, that is an interesting amount of memory for the money.

 ![gp102_100_card](assets/img/gp102_100_card.png)

-eBay listing photo of the Zotac P102-10 card
+eBay listing photo of the Zotac P102-100 card

 The card is listed here on TechPowerUp: